PizzoN-CityLF/ArchiveAide/README.md

 # ArchiveAide

 ArchiveAide is a program that is intended to massively speed up the process of converting physical documents to useful digital data.
 The program takes images of documents (Either just photos or scans from apps like Microsoft365 or iOS Notes), and a sorting configuration file, and creates a sorted file tree that includes PDFs of the images with 99+% Accurate backing text and AI-generated summaries of the data in those documents.
+This repository contains the code for **ArchiveAide**, which is responsible for all image processing of the project, and **ConfigWriter**, a program designed to create the configuration files that are used by ArchiveAide.

 ## Table of Contents